grafana/grafana/docs/sources/dashboards/share-dashboards-panels/shared-dashboards/index.md

 ### View shared dashboard users

-To see a list of users who have accessed your externally shared dashboard by way of email sharing, follow these steps:
+To see a list of users who have accessed your externally shared dashboard by way of an emailed link, follow these steps:

 1. Click **Administration** in in the main menu.
 1. Select **Users and access** > **Users**.